Esshahn/acme-assembly-vscode-template/README.md

 ## Download & configure this repository

 Save it anywhere you like.
 So the magic of this template lies in two things.
-First, all binaries needed for compiling (the ACME assembler, the Pucrunch & Exomizer packers) are included in the '__bin__' folder.
+First, all binaries needed for compiling (the ACME assembler, the Pucrunch & Exomizer packers) are included in the ````bin```` folder.
 Code purists might wave their fist in agony now (as it is usually not advised to check in binaries in git), but I found this to be the most comfortable way for newbies to not get lost in configuration.

-Second, there's a folder called '__.vscode__' with a file called '__tasks.json__'.
+Second, there's a folder called ````.vscode```` with a file called ````tasks.json````.
 This is where the files are send to the compiler.
 Depending on your operating system, the folder might be invisible, but VSCode is your friend.
-Drag and drop the repository folder into VSCode and it will display the folder structure on the left side, including the hidden '__.vscode__' folder.
+Drag and drop the repository folder into VSCode and it will display the folder structure on the left side, including the hidden ````.vscode```` folder.

 ![folders](https://user-images.githubusercontent.com/434355/50896181-9692ae80-1408-11e9-88a7-6c5227c8807d.jpg)

 ## Configure tasks.json

-Click on the '__tasks.json__' file.
+Click on the ````tasks.json```` file.
 It will look like this:

 ````
 {